chekanov/VisualiserITK/README.md

 In addition, the program creates several output files (ROOT, JSON, GDML) for further exploration of the layout.

-# How o modify the input layout
+# How to modify the input layout

 This program reads the XML files from the directory "xml".
 The XML files are orginized in the subdirectoris.
 You can change the layout directory on the line "XMLReaderSvc reader("ATLAS-P2-ITK-16-00-00")" inside "main.cxx" and recompile it.